cp2k/cp2k/README_cmake.md

 Major vendors implementations of BLAS, LAPACK, and scalapack are supported.
 The build system was tested with MKL, cray libsci, openblas, flexiblas but it should also work with blis, or ATLAS.
-Corresponding `findPACKAGE.cmake` are included but they still need testing.
+Corresponding `FindPACKAGE.cmake` are included but they still need testing.

 Options turned on by default are `CP2K_USE_LIBXSMM`, `CP2K_USE_FFTW3`, `CP2K_USE_LIBXC`, `CP2K_USE_COSMA`, and `CP2K_USE_LIBINT2`.
 Additionally MPI, DBCSR,
-OPENMP, SCALAPACK, and BLAS/LAPACK are mandatory and can not be turned off. he arguement `-DCP2K_USE_OPTION=ON, OFF` can be added to the `cmake` command line turn `ON` or `OFF` a specific option.
+OPENMP, SCALAPACK, and BLAS/LAPACK are mandatory and can not be turned off.
+The arguement `-DCP2K_USE_OPTION=ON, OFF` can be added to the `cmake` command line to turn `ON` or `OFF` a specific option.
 The list of currently supported optional dependencies is